Planned Parenthood says Florida concedes in abortion timing dispute

-TALLAHASSEE, Fla.
-(Reuters) - Planned Parenthood said on Wednesday it would drop a petition for an emergency injunction against Florida health officials, after the state backed away from what the reproductive health group had called an attempt to redefine gestation periods.
+TALLAHASSEE, Fla., Aug 19 (Reuters) - Planned Parenthood said on Wednesday it would drop a petition for an emergency injunction against Florida health officials, after the state backed away from what the reproductive health group had called an attempt to redefine gestation periods.

 Yet Florida health officials vowed to continue investigating Planned Parenthood, disputing that it had changed its position.